The Most Common Thanksgiving Safety Hazards and How to Protect Your Family

 10M+

-• Thanksgiving is the number one day for cooking fires.
+• Thanksgiving is the number-one day for cooking fires in the U.S.

-• The day after Thanksgiving is one of the busiest days of the year at pet ERs.
+• The day after Thanksgiving is one of the busiest days of the year at emergency vet clinics.

-Thanksgiving is next week, and spending time with loved ones and indulging in delicious feasts is on most people's minds.
-But—amidst the excitement and festivities—it's crucial to prioritize safety.
+Thanksgiving is fast approaching, and spending time with loved ones and indulging in delicious feasts is on most people's minds.
+But amidst the excitement and festivities, it's crucial to prioritize safety.
 We've pulled together some of the most essential Thanksgiving safety tips to ensure your holiday is enjoyable and accident-free.

-From the kitchen to the road (and even your furry family members), we've got you covered with expert advice to make this Thanksgiving a memorable and safe one.
+From the kitchen to the road, we've got you and your furry family members covered with expert advice to make this Thanksgiving a memorable and safe one.

 Multiracial group of friends gathering at dining table for Thanksgiving dinner.
 Focus is on man carving roast turkey.